maelswarm/nymph/README.md

     #include <stdlib.h>
     #include <stdio.h>

-    obj Rect { //like a struct, but with initializers. int height = 3;
+    pub obj Rect { //like a struct, but with initializers. int height = 3;
         int width = 3;
     }